-Upon observing a voter enter the polling place to vote wearing campaign material, where the nature of the material and the individual's attire make doing so appropriate, it is reasonable to ask the voter to remove or cover up campaign material being worn which is intended to influence voters in the polling place.
+Upon observing a voter enter the polling place to vote wearing clothing displaying explicit advocacy for or against a candidate or question on the ballot, where the nature of the material and the individual's attire make doing so appropriate, it is reasonable to ask the voter to remove or cover up campaign material being worn which is intended to influence voters in the polling place.
+However, the law explicitly creates an exception when the voter is unable to remove or cover the clothing, while that person is registering and voting.

 The Attorney General's Office has recommended, but the law does not mandate, that local election officials keep spare shirts or inexpensive rain ponchos on hand to offer voters to cover unlawful attire.
-However, should the voter refuse, he or she must be allowed to vote.
-The proper response if the person is unwilling to cease the improper conduct is to refer the voter to Attorney General's office investigation.
+However, should the voter assert that he or she is unable to remove or cover the electioneering communication, the voter must be allowed to vote.
+The proper response if the person is violating the prohibition is to refer the voter to the Attorney General's office for investigation.

-However, once the person has voted, if he or she persists with improper electioneering conduct, it is appropriate to direct the voter to leave the polling place.
+However, once a person wearing prohibited electioneering clothing has voted it is appropriate to direct the voter to leave the polling place.

 If necessary, summon the assistance of the Attorney General or law enforcement to have the person removed.

-MISLEADING INFORMATION ON VOTING The Minnesota Voters Alliance decision also indicates that a state "may prohibit messages intended to mislead voters about voting requirements and procedures."
+MISLEADING INFORMATION ON VOTING

+The Minnesota Voters Alliance decision also indicates that a state "may prohibit messages intended to mislead voters about voting requirements and procedures."
 Mansky at 1889, Footnote 4.
 New Hampshire's prohibition on voter intimidation and suppression, RSA 659:40, specifically prohibits "knowingly attempting to prevent or deter another person from voting or registering to vote based on fraudulent, deceptive, misleading, or spurious grounds or information."